-Wainscoting and Wall Trim Molding
+Wainscoting and Wall Trim Moulding

 K & S Moulding

-Add decorative flair to your walls with solid wood wainscoting and wall trim molding from K & S Moulding.
+Add decorative flair to your walls with solid wood wainscoting and wall trim moulding from K & S Moulding.
 Delineate walls with a lower accent of wainscoting.
 Protect walls and add an elegant touch with fine chair rail trim.
 Enhance the overall visual appeal of your walls with stunning wall frame trim accents.
 Add a picture rail to hang your favorite artworks and tapestries without damaging the walls with nail holes.
-Custom design your own molding, dress up your castle, and live like a king.
+Custom design your own moulding, dress up your castle, and live like a king.
 Make a dramatic impression with the finest trim, cut with the solid German engineering of our Weinig equipment.

-- Wall Molding
+- Wall Moulding

-- Panel Molding
+- Panel Moulding

 - Chair Rail